lockdawg/GXX/README.md

 GravityCoin-cli getinfo
 GravityCoin-cli xnode status
 ```
-Also, if you want to check/start/stop **BCZ** , run one of the following commands as **root**:
+Also, if you want to check/start/stop **GXX** , run one of the following commands as **root**:
 ```
-systemctl status GXX #To check the service is running. systemctl start GXX #To start BCZ service. systemctl stop GXX #To stop BCZ service. systemctl is-enabled GXX #To check whether BCZ service is enabled on boot or not.
+systemctl status GXX #To check the service is running. systemctl start GXX #To start GXX service. systemctl stop GXX #To stop GXX service. systemctl is-enabled GXX #To check whether GXX service is enabled on boot or not.
 ```
 ***

-## Updating BCZ
+## Updating GXX
-The first line (rm bcz_update.sh) is not required the very first time you update the node and will return an error if you run it.
+The first line (rm gxx_update.sh) is not required the very first time you update the node and will return an error if you run it.
 This is fine, continue with the update script.
 ```
-rm bcz_update.sh*
+rm gxx_update.sh*
 wget -q https://raw.githubusercontent.com/lockdawg/GXX/master/gxx_update.sh
 bash gxx_update.sh
 ```